EddieHubCommunity/EddieHubCommunity.github.io/README.md

 ### Quickstart

-Currently this project is build with only html, css.
+Currently this project is build with only Vue.

 1. `npm install`
-2. `npm run dev` this will open the website in your browser
+2. `npm run serve` this will open the website in your browser

-Each time you make a change, the browser will reload (refresh) the changes automatically for you
+Each time you make a change, the browser will recompile (refresh) the changes automatically for you

 ### Building the application